 Note that in China, age is not treated as sensitive information like in the west.
 Both Dianxi and Li Ziqi openly talk about their age.

 Education: While Li Ziqi had to drop out of middle school at age 14, Dianxi Xiaoge actually graduated from college, a police academy.
 She didn’t become a police officer, however, and instead found a job with an internet company in Chongqing – one of China’s largest cities.
-She quit her job and returned to Yunnan in 2016, when her father became ill (some reports say it was due to her own illness).
+She quit her job and returned to Yunnan in 2016, when her father became ill.

 What’s rarely known, even in China, is that Dianxi Xiaoge was awarded twice for bravery: One was to save passengers from a burning bus, another was rescuing people during a dangerous mudslide.